NimoKwarkye/stats_tool_repo/README.md

 ## For Developers

-**EasyML** can extended by implementing two mandatory classes and an optional class for plot nodes.
+**NodeMind** can extended by implementing two mandatory classes and an optional class for plot nodes.

 ### Node Class